operator-playground-io/-cash-surplus-deficit-dataset/tutorials/cash-surplus-deficit-dataset-tutorial.md

 ---
-title: Sample Application using Employment Dataset
+title: Sample Python Application using cash surplus deficit dataset
-description: This tutorial explains how to use Employment Dataset in a sample application
+description: This tutorial explains how to use cash surplus deficit dataset in a sample python application
 ---

 ### Example Application : US Employment rates application (Java)